Post by Lara Kaylor

-The best tips for camping near Mammoth Lakes or any wild, outdoor area can generally be broken down into the easy-to-remember three F’s.
+The best tips for camping near Mammoth Lakes or any wild, outdoor area can generally be broken down into the easy-to-remember "three F’s."

-The three F’s are universal whether you are new to camping or an old pro and they incorporate the majority of the Leave No Trace 7 Principles.
 They represent knowing how to responsibly handle your Fire, your Food, and your Feces (including your pet’s poo, too) and should be taken into consideration when planning your camping adventure.

 First up, fire.
 With a near record-low snowpack, this year fire danger is extremely high.
 The best place to build a fire is within an existing fire ring, the type found in designated campsites at developed campgrounds.
 The best way to make sure the fire is out completely is to douse it with water, stir it with dirt and douse it again.

-FIRST AND FOREMOST, CHECK LOCAL FIRE RESTRICTIONS
+FIRST AND FOREMOST, CHECK LOCAL FIRE RESTRICTIONS.

-When camping outside of established campgrounds, there is a lot more planning involved if you want to have a campfire.
-Oftentimes, such as now, restrictions are put in place and campfires are not allowed outside of designated campgrounds.
-If you need a source of heat to cook your meals while in the backcountry, consider a camp stove.
+If you need a source of heat to cook your meals while in the backcountry, pack a camp stove.
 Not only are they lightweight and efficient, but they produce a minimal impact on the environment.
 Camp stoves eliminate the need to gather firewood and they operate in any type of weather.

 When camping or even just recreating, make sure you have ways to secure your food from wildlife.
 You are visiting their homes and need to do your best to keep your food and trash out of their reach.

-When camping and recreating in developed campsites or in the backcountry, remember: pack it In, pack it Out.
+When camping and recreating in developed campsites or in the backcountry, remember: pack it in, pack it out.

 This means take your trash home with you.
 There are no trash fairies in the wilderness.
-If you drop your trash on the ground when out hiking it will either be a blight on the environment for years before it biodegrades, or it could be harmful to an animal that tries to eat it.
+If you drop your trash on the ground when out hiking, it will either be a blight on the environment for years before it biodegrades, or it could be harmful to an animal that tries to eat it.
 (An empty beef jerky bag sure smells delicious, right?)

 Cleaning up your trash includes your fishing line, if that is your activity of choice.
 Monofilament fishing line does not biodegrade and depending on the environmental conditions can last for decades.
 Since it is thin and often clear, it is difficult for wildlife to see and they can easily walk into it and become entangled, severely impacting their ability to survive.